The new staple for your morning routine: strawberry balsamic jam.

 - In a Dutch oven or large saucepan set over medium heat, mix together strawberries, sugar, balsamic vinegar, and lemon juice.

-- Cook while stirring until the sugar is dissolved.
-Increase heat to medium-high and cook, stirring, thickens and boils rapidly, about 10 minutes.
+- Cook, while stirring, until the sugar is dissolved.
+Increase the heat to medium-high and cook, stirring, until the jam thickens and boils rapidly, about 10 minutes.

 - Boil for one minute before removing from heat.
 Let cool until you can safely transfer to a jar and then let cool to room temperature.